Getting started

 Prerequisites

-To delete an existing subject, add the following lines of code to your processing script:
+To delete an existing subject, add the following lines of code to your processing script:## README: this example shows how we can delete a subject from Moveshelf

 # using the Moveshelf API.